Hygienist in Southend-on-Sea

-During a hygiene appointment, the health of your gums and teeth will be assessed.
+During a dental hygiene treatment, the health of your gums and teeth will be assessed.
 This will involve looking for any signs of swelling, inflammation or bleeding.
-The hygienist may also take measurements where the gum attaches to the tooth and check for signs of oral cancer.
+The hygienist may also take measurements of where the gum attaches to the tooth and check for signs of oral cancer.

 If gum disease has progressed beyond the early stages, a hygienist can remove deep tartar from the root surface.
 This is known as root planing (or debridement) and, as it involves deeper cleaning under the gum line, the procedure may require an anaesthetic.

 Hygienists also offer helpful hygiene advice and demonstrate how to keep your teeth clean and plaque-free with toothbrushes, interdental brushes and floss.